alshedivat/al-folio/_projects/idris_proofs.md

 **Technical takeaways:** Programming in a dependently typed language.
 Mixing algorithms for establishing elementary theorems with proofs that they work is probably a good way to set one up for program verification.

-**Meta takeaways:** Something can continue to be an attractive idea even if you grow to loathe the process, as was the case with interactive theorem proving.
+**Meta takeaways:** My first experience working on a large computational project.
+Hands-on experience with the practice of dividing up a huge problem into smaller ones and tackling them separately.

-[Link](https://github.com/siddhartha-gadgil/LTS2019/tree/master/Code) to the code.
+[Link](https://github.com/siddhartha-gadgil/LTS2019/tree/master/Code) to the code on Prof. Gadgil's repository.
 [Link](https://github.com/siddhartha-gadgil/LTS2019/blob/master/_reports/chinmaya/chinmaya.md) to a file listing my contributions.